h2zero/esp-nimble-cpp/docs/Migration_guide.md

 `BLEClient::connect`(`NimBLEClient::connect`) Has had it's parameters altered.
 Defined as:
-> NimBLEClient::connect(bool deleteServices = true);
+> NimBLEClient::connect(bool deleteServices = true, , bool asyncConnect = false, bool exchangeMTU = true);
-> NimBLEClient::connect(NimBLEAdvertisedDevice\* device, bool deleteServices = true);
+> NimBLEClient::connect(const NimBLEAddress& address, bool deleteAttributes = true, bool asyncConnect = false, bool exchangeMTU = true);
-> NimBLEClient::connect(NimBLEAddress address, bool deleteServices = true);
+> NimBLEClient::connect(const NimBLEAdvertisedDevice* device, bool deleteServices = true, bool asyncConnect = false, bool exchangeMTU = true);

 The type parameter has been removed and a new bool parameter has been added to indicate if the client should delete the attribute database previously retrieved (if applicable) for the peripheral, default value is true.

 If set to false the client will use the attribute database it retrieved from the peripheral when previously connected.
 This allows for faster connections and power saving if the devices dropped connection and are reconnecting.

+The parameter `bool asyncConnect` if true, will cause the client to send the connect command to the stack and return immediately without blocking.
+The return value will represent wether the command was sent successfully or not and the `NimBLEClientCallbacks::onConnect` or `NimBLEClientCallbacks::onConnectFail` will be called when the operation is complete.

+The parameter `bool exchangeMTU` if true, will cause the client to perform the exchange MTU process upon connecting.
+If false the MTU exchange will need to be performed by the application by calling `NimBLEClient::exchangeMTU`.
+If the connection is only sending small payloads it may be advantageous to not exchange the MTU to gain performance in the connection process.
 <br/>

 > `BLEClient::getServices` (`NimBLEClient::getServices`)